xiao-guangv/BHA2022/docs/week2/week2.md

   Mainly used to observe fixed and immobile objects.
 Use slides.
   <img width="300" alt="img" src="week2_6.jpeg">
   * Type viewed from below
-  Mainly used to observe cells, bacteria, and moving objects in petri dishes.
+  Mainly used to observe cells, bacteria, and moving objects in petri dishes.<br>
+  (When viewed from above, it is difficult to see the evaporated water droplets.
+So look from the bottom)<br>
   <img width="300" alt="img" src="week2_7.jpeg">